Quantum Steenrod operations of symplectic resolutions: Quantum Steenrod operations and shift operators

 Provided the boundedness of the moduli space $\mathcal{M}^{eq}_A$, by Gromov compactness the evaluation map is covered by parametrized versions of simple stable maps \cite[Chapter 6]{MS12}, where the parametrization is by $E\mathbb{Z}/p$.

 Through the evaluation map, one can further cut down the moduli space using the incidence cycles:

-\begin{assm} We fix $J$, $\nu^{eq}$ and a choice of $\mathcal{Y}^{eq}$ such that the following requirements hold: \begin{enumerate}[topsep=-2pt, label=(\roman*)] \item The moduli space $\mathcal{M}_A^{eq} \pitchfork \mathcal{Y}^{eq} $ is regular; \item The evaluation map from moduli space of simple stable maps $\overline{\mathcal{M}}_A^{eq}$ is transverse to $\mathcal{Y}^{eq}$, so the compactified moduli space with incidence constraints is also regular. \end{enumerate} \end{assm} When the target symplectic manifold $X$ is compact, these requirements are satisfied for a generic choice of $J, \nu^{eq}$, and $\mathcal{Y}^{eq}$ by standard arguments, cf. \cite[Section 6.7]{MS12} and \cite[Section 2.3]{Lee23}.
+\begin{assm} We fix $J$, $\nu^{eq}$ and a choice of $\mathcal{Y}^{eq}$ such that the following requirements hold: \begin{enumerate}[topsep=-2pt, label=(\roman*)] \item The moduli space $\mathcal{M}_A^{eq} \pitchfork \mathcal{Y}^{eq} $ is regular; \item The evaluation map from moduli space of simple stable maps (with at least one bubble) is transverse to $\mathcal{Y}^{eq}$.
+In particular, when the counts $\mathcal{M}_A^{eq} \pitchfork \mathcal{Y}^{eq} $ are rigid, the simple stable maps only intersect $\mathcal{Y}^{eq}$ along $\mathcal{M}_A^{eq}$. \end{enumerate} \end{assm} When the target symplectic manifold $X$ is compact, these requirements are satisfied for a generic choice of $J, \nu^{eq}$, and $\mathcal{Y}^{eq}$ by standard arguments, cf. \cite[Section 6.7]{MS12} and \cite[Section 2.3]{Lee23}.
 We will address the regularity issues for moduli spaces in the setting of the non-compact targets relevant for our computations in \cref{sec:moduli-regular}.

 By restricting to $w \in \Delta^i \subseteq E\mathbb{Z}/p$, we obtain the $i$th equivariant moduli space

 of expected dimension $i + \dim_{\mathbb{R}}X + 2c_1(A) - |b_0| - p |b| - |b_\infty|$.
 These moduli spaces are compactified by the parametrized stable map constructions, and also by allowing the parameter $w \in \Delta^i$ to approach $\partial \Delta^i$, see \cite[Section 4]{SW22} and \cite[Section 2]{Lee23} for more details.